lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 It's best to use multiple methods to decide on which variables to include in a model.
 The information criterion methods are powerful tools for choosing variables to adjust for.
-Using the functions from the MuMIn package, determine which model has the best fit for the models being compared by using AIC to rank them.
+Using the functions from the `MuMIn` package, determine which model has the best fit for the models being compared by using AIC to rank them.
 A *smaller* AIC is better.

 As multiple models will be computed and compared, to keep computing time short, for *DataCamp lesson purposes only*, we: greatly restricted the sample size and number of variables in the data, called `model_sel_df`; and, set `nAQG = 0` argument (reduces estimation precision, but increases speed).

-Add scaled systolic blood pressure, sex, scaled body mass index, currently smoking, and followup visit number as predictors to the model.
+The predictors are `systolic_blood_pressure_scaled`, `sex`, `body_mass_index_scaled`, `currently_smoking`, and `followup_visit_number`.

 `@pre_exercise_code`
 ```{r}